Medical Marijuana For PTSD & Other Psychological Disorders

 Why Does Medical Marijuana Work For PTSD?

 PTSD is one of the most common qualifying conditions for medical marijuana treatment.
-In fact, in each state that Green Health Docs currently serves (Ohio, Maryland, Missouri and North Dakota), PTSD is listed among the approved qualifying conditions in every state.
+In fact, in each state that Green Health Docs currently serves (Maryland and Missouri), PTSD is listed among the approved qualifying conditions in every state.

 Medical marijuana has only recently been added to the pile of therapies that doctors and psychiatrists are trying in order to help patients.
 But its prominence and effectiveness within the community has been staggering, to say the least.